Tribunals of Inquiry (Evidence) Act 1921: History of the act

 On 4 March 1921, the Tribunals Of Inquiry (Evidence) Bill was introduced in Parliament and in just under three weeks, became law.
 The act received royal assent on 24 March 1921 and came into force immediately.

 On 22 February 1921, a controversy came to a head which involved certain high–ranking officials at the Ministry of Munitions who were supposed to have summoned the heads of ledger departments and accounts investigators to order them to conceal papers from the Exchequer and Audit Departments.
-The papers, which were alleged (Note: Otherwise known as the Sutton case, and reported in the press as the British Munitions Scandal.
+The papers, which were alleged to have been destroyed, (Note: Otherwise known as the Sutton case, and reported in the press as the British Munitions Scandal.
 The allegations made by Captain C. E. Loseby, the Independent member for Bradford, were not upheld.
-When the tribunal of inquiry reported in June 1921, it became clear that the two witnesses who had been called did not corroborate the claim regarding the destruction of what were referred to as 'working papers'.) to have been destroyed, related to the outcome of certain investigations regarding the entitlement of contractors, and involved sums in the many millions.
+When the tribunal of inquiry reported in June 1921, it became clear that the two witnesses who had been called did not corroborate the claim regarding the destruction of what were referred to as 'working papers'.) related to the outcome of certain investigations regarding the entitlement of contractors, and involved sums in the many millions.
 The disappearance of the materials would serve to be monetarily beneficial to the officials.

 During a House of Commons debate of 22 February 1921, Captain Loseby claimed that there were sworn affidavits from those who witnessed the order to destroy being given.
 In trying to ascertain what had happened to the papers, the formation a new committee was advanced as a possible solution.
 The committee would be chaired by a judge.
 It naturally followed that the question should be posed as to whether it would be necessary to have an act of Parliament in place in order for the proposed Committee to be able to hear evidence on oath.

 As a result of the House of Commons debate of 22 February, plans were set in motion for a succinct piece of legislation that would enable the proposed committee to take evidence on oath, this engendered the Tribunals Of Inquiry (Evidence) Bill.

 On 9 April 1999, the Joint Committee on Parliamentary Privilege released their first report, titled Parliamentary Privilege: Volume 1 – Report, in which mention is made of the Tribunals of Inquiry (Evidence) Act 1921 having become law in the wake of the Marconi affair and as a result of the ensuing scandal over an unsatisfactory parliamentary inquiry.